-Note #2 regarding air travel: Where a traveler determines the reimbursement under this policy does not cover the full cost of a ticket, on an exceptional basis a request may be made to the Board Chair and the CEO for reimbursement of the ticket's full cost.
+Note #1 regarding air travel: Where a traveler determines the reimbursement under this policy does not cover the full cost of a ticket, a request may be made on an exceptional basis to the Board Chair and the CEO for reimbursement of the ticket's full cost.
 Such request should be made prior to purchasing any ticket.

-Lodging;
+- Lodging;

 - In-region participant reimbursement is authorized at the approved IMA hotel and rate with the following limits;

 - 1 Day Meeting = 2 Nights reimbursement

-- 2 Day Meeting = 3 Nights reimbursement
+- o 2 Day Meeting = 3 Nights reimbursement

-- 3 Day Meeting = 4 Nights reimbursement
+- o 3 Day Meeting = 4 Nights reimbursement

 - Out-of-region participant reimbursement is authorized at the approved IMA hotel and rate with the following limits;

 - 1 Day Meeting = 3 Nights reimbursement

 - 2 Day Meeting = 4 Nights reimbursement

 - 3 Day Meeting = 5 Nights reimbursement

-- Exception to policy would be considered if a member were not able to stay at the IMA hotel due to room block being full or it is necessary for a member to stay at an airport hotel for transfers.
+- An exception to the policy may be granted if a member is unable to stay at the IMA hotel due to a full room block or if staying at an airport hotel is necessary for transfers.

-- Meetings, including duration, eligible for reimbursement will be approved by the Chair of the Global Board of Directors in advance. - Regions are defined as North America/Mexico, Europe/Russia, Middle East/Africa, Asia Pacific/India, and Latin America excluding Mexico. - Members must physically attend the meeting at the designated location to be eligible for reimbursement. - Reimbursement requests must be made within two months of the meeting date. - IMA will process expenses on an "accountable" basis, i.e., upon submission of substantiation of actual expenses, sufficient to satisfy the requirements in Treas.
+Regions are identified as North America/Mexico, Europe/Russia, Middle East/Africa, Asia Pacific/India, and Latin America excluding Mexico.
+Members must be physically present at the designated meeting location to qualify for reimbursement.
+Reimbursement requests must be submitted within 30 days of the meeting date.

+IMA will handle reimbursements on an "accountable" basis, meaning that reimbursement will be processed upon submission of documentation verifying actual expenses, meeting the standards outlined in Treas.
 Reg.
-1.62-2(e), up to the stated limits. - Members shall request reimbursement only for out-of-pocket expenses actually incurred and not reimbursed by other entities (e.g. employers or airline/hotel reward programs) - Reimbursement payments will be payable to the member and transferred into their account within 10 business days of receipt of the request for payment.
+1.62-2(e), within the specified limits.
+Reimbursement payments will be issued to the member and deposited into their account within 10 business days upon receipt of the payment request.